Kristina01111000/Drws_site/README.md

 - send invoice -> next week
 - call next week, not this week
 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
+- I don't think having a site specifically for just yoga is a good idea